Wednesday, March 22, 2017

 This year each grade level was represented at the Spring Art Show sponsored by Jacksonville Public Libraries.
-Reynolds Lane art can be seen at the Murray Hill library branch March 18- April 5.
+Art can be seen at the Murray Hill library branch March 18- April 5, and many locations throughout Jacksonville.
 4th grade artwork is in The Best of Elementary Show at the Main Library downtown.
-This show will be up until April 27th.
 We hope you can visit this amazing body of work!
 Below are pictures of the art.
 The first picture is a collage of K, 2, 5, and 4th.
 The 2nd picture is 3rd, and the bottom picture is by 1st grade.

 Congratulations to these talented artists!

 Tuesday, January 31, 2017